Delay (audio effect): Digital delay

 Digital delay systems function by sampling the input signal using an analog-to-digital converter.
 The resulting digital audio is passed through a memory buffer and recalled from the buffer a short time later.
 Through feedback of some of the delayed audio back into the buffer, multiple repeats of the audio are created.
 The delayed (wet) output may be mixed with the unmodified (dry) signal after, or before, it is sent to a digital-to-analog converter for output.

-The availability of inexpensive digital signal processing electronics in the late 1970s and 1980s led to the development of the first digital delay effects.
-Initially, digital delay effects were available in more expensive rack-mounted units.
+Digital delay effects were initially available as expensive rack-mounted units intended for use in television and audio production studios.
 One of the first was the Eventide DDL 1745 from 1971.
 Another popular rack-mount digital delay was the AMS DMX 15-80 of 1978.
 As digital memory became cheaper in the 1980s, units like Lexicon PCM42, Roland SDE-3000, TC Electronic 2290 offered more than three seconds of delay time, enough to create background loops, rhythms, and phrases.
 The 2290 was upgradeable to 32 seconds and Electro-Harmonix offered a 16-second delay and looping machine.
 Eventually, as costs came down further and the electronics grew smaller, they became available in the form of foot pedals.
 The first digital delay offered in a pedal was the Boss DD-2 in 1984.
 Rack-mounted delay units evolved into digital reverb units and on to digital multi-effects units capable of more sophisticated effects than pure delay, such as reverb and audio time stretching and pitch scaling effects.

 Digital delays present an extensive array of options, including control over the time before playback of the delayed signal.
 Most also allow the user to select the overall level of the processed signal in relation to the unmodified one, or the level at which the delayed signal is fed back into the memory, to be repeated again.
 Some systems allow more exotic controls, such as the ability to add an audio filter and modulate the playback rate.